Stefano2712/BeAStXLua/README.md

 # BeAStXLua

 OpenTX Lua Script for BEASTX RC Flight Control (Microbeast PLUS/Ultra and Nanobeast).
+The BEASTX.Lua script is designed to interact with BEASTX flight controllers via OpenTX-compatible radio transmitters.
+It provides a graphical user interface for configuring various device settings, including receiver parameters, basic setup options, flight parameters, and governor settings.
+The script communicates with the flight controller through the Crossfire telemetry protocol.

-Script is communicating with BEASTX FBL system using the CRSF Telemetry protocol.
-Please make sure to use a compatible telemetry firmware version 5.9.11 or above.
+This script is still under development.
+Contributions and feedback are welcome!

 ## Installation